Choosing and Buying a Clothes Dryer in Australia

 How to buy the best clothes dryer

 Dryers are a big investment.
-While choosing the cheapest model might seem like the best way to go, doing your research and finding the best available option for you can make all the difference for a home appliance you could potentially be using every day for 14 years.
+Imagine you are buying a new TV or a dishwasher.
+While choosing the cheapest model might seem like the best way to go, you could potentially be using your washer every day for 14 years, so doing your research and finding the best available option for you can make all the difference.

 Different types of clothes dryers

 While it might seem like all clothes dryers are the same, this is far from the case.
 Your first step to choosing a new clothes dryer is to decide if you want electric, or gas.
 If you have a gas connection in your house, opting for a gas-powered clothes dryer might be more expensive upfront, but they are more energy efficient and cheaper to run than their electric counterpart.
 However, if you’re interested in an electric dryer, there are a number of different types that dry clothes using different methods.